Alessiorloreti/alessiorloreti.com/_posts/2016-09-08-San-Francisco.markdown

 ![Lambo](https://c2.staticflickr.com/8/7714/29459926361_cf372b9f3c_b.jpg){:class="blog-picture"}
 f/6.3 | 1/4000 | ISO 100

-Late we played a game of soccer at a local park, and then headed back to SF as the sun was setting.
+Later we played a game of soccer at a local park, and then headed back to SF as the sun was setting.
 We finished off the night with dinner at an Italian restaurant in the Richmond District.

 ![Lambo](https://c1.staticflickr.com/9/8105/29459931301_3d7faa0e05_b.jpg){:class="blog-picture"}
 f/4 | 1/80 | ISO 100

 **_Day 2:_**

 The next morning started with...you guessed it, awesome coffee!
-This time we opted for a place walking distance from my brothers apartment in Russian Hill.
+This time we opted for a place walking distance from my brother's apartment in Russian Hill.

 ![Lambo](https://c1.staticflickr.com/9/8322/29459942161_8245799e26_b.jpg){:class="blog-picture"}
 f/2 | 1/125 | ISO 100